curl/curl/docs/MANUAL.md

 using `--anyauth`.

 **Note**!
-According to the URL specification, HTTP URLs can not contain a user and password, so that style will not work when using curl via a proxy, even though curl allows it at other times.
+According to the URL specification, HTTP URLs can not contain a user and password, so that style does not work when using curl via a proxy, even though curl allows it at other times.
 When using a proxy, you _must_ use the `-u` style for user and password.